Towards Semantic Equivalence of Tokenization in Multimodal LLM: Experimental Results

 \paragraph{The Impact of the Clustering Mechanism.}

-Here, we compare the impact of different clustering mechanisms on model performance, w.r.t, training time, computational overhead, and zero-shot performance on multimodal understanding tasks.
+Here, we compare the impact of different clustering mechanisms on model performance.
 As shown in Table \ref{tab:cluster-mechanism}, we can observe that tokenizers constructed using dynamic clustering mechanisms achieve superior overall performance compared to those with a fixed setup while simultaneously accelerating training time and reducing computational costs during inference.
-Specifically, we note that using a pre-defined threshold to dynamically determine the number of clusters can lead to variations in the threshold due to score inconsistencies, resulting in poor generalization across different datasets.
-In contrast to soft-clustering, which yields soft attention masks, our findings suggest that hard-clustering produces better results, as it may be because hard clustering leads to higher consistency of cluster outcomes \cite{HaurumETM23}, leading to more stable visual tokens and enhancing both the stability and performance of the model.
-When employing a fixed number of clusters, the key challenge is to determine the optimal number of clusters.
-As shown in Table \ref{tab:cluster-mechanism}, different datasets achieve optimal performance at varying numbers of clusters, with a uniform count across all datasets, resulting in suboptimal outcomes.
-Furthermore, we compare our mechanism to the current resampler approach \cite{AlayracDLMBHLMM22}, in which a fixed number of queries are used to group features via a cross-attention mechanism.
-Our experiments reveal that dynamic clustering still enjoys the superiority in multimodal understanding, likely because the fixed query tokens are not truly aligned with the number of semantic units in visual content and is essentially a soft cluster method.
+In contrast to soft-clustering, which yields soft attention masks, our findings suggest that hard-clustering produces better results, as it may be because hard clustering leads to higher consistency of cluster outcomes \citep{HaurumETM23}, leading to more stable visual tokens and enhancing both the stability and performance of the model.
+When employing a fixed number of clusters, the critical challenge is to determine the optimal number of clusters.
+As demonstrated in Table \ref{tab:cluster-mechanism}, different datasets achieve optimal performance at varying numbers of clusters, with a uniform count across all datasets, resulting in suboptimal outcomes.

 \paragraph{Qualitative Analysis of Visual Understanding and Generation.}